CyberTrackerConservation/ggdoc/_pages/ggforms/_reference-manual-maps.md

 ## Offline maps

 ### What is an offline map?
-Offline maps are map layers that are installed in CyberTracker.
+Offline maps are map layers that are installed in Rilla Forms.
 They can be used on the Map page.
 With the exception of WMS layers, they do not require a network connection.

 ### Packages
 An offline map package is a zip file containing one or more layer files.
 See this [sample]({{ site.baseurl }}/assets/xlsform/offlinemap.zip) file.
 Note that the `layers.json` file is optional - by default the system will automatically discover files with supported extensions.
 Many map layers require several files with the same base name, for example shape files require a .shp, .shx, .dbf and .prj file.
 These should all be in the base directory of the zip file.